Taking A Stand: New Beginnings

 “Brave’s not the word I’d use for someone who eats Pam’s cooking and bitches about it right in front of her.
 You’re either daft or suicidal.”
 He pulled a paint stirrer from his back pocket, spinning it once between his fingers like a baton.

-“You grab a roller.
+“You grab a brush.
 You’re cutting in the trim.
 Try not to fall off the ladder—Zoe’s room doesn’t need another ghost.”
 He paused at the bottom of the stairs.
-“And Sean?
-That black mug with the chipped handle’s got history.
-Touch it, I’ll cut off more than your hands.”

-Logan headed toward the back hallway, leaving a trail of pale primer flecks on the hardwood.
-He exhaled, releasing the tension from his shoulders.
+Logan headed toward the back hallway and exhaled, releasing the tension from his shoulders.
 The house felt smaller today, like the walls were leaning in to listen.
 It’s just the weather, the job, the ghosts, he told himself.
-He pulled out his phone and thumbed a quick message to Rhys—Bolt-hole’s holding.
-Kid’s painting.
-No casualties yet.
-Rain’s got everyone twitchy.
-Keep the line warm.

 Smooth as silk, Pam hooked her foot around a chair and pulled it out.
 “Right love, you sit.
 I’ve got a quiche just about ready to come out, and I snuck a bit of Gruyère in the crust—the way you like it.”

-As the oven timer dinged, she moved with the fluid grace of someone who’d navigated tight kitchen spaces for decades, sliding the quiche onto the cooling rack with a practiced twist.
-The scent of butter and caramelized onions filled the space between them like a warm blanket.
-She set the plates down with a decisive clink, her voice dropping to that conspiratorial murmur they’d shared since they were fifteen.
-“Remember how Barry used to bitch about us talking to each other?”
+The scent of butter and caramelized onions filled the space between them.
+Pam set the plates down, her voice dropping to that hushed whisper they’d shared since they were fifteen.
+“It’s good, isn’t it?
+Us, here.”
 She didn’t look at Dar as she said it, already cutting into the quiche.
-“Said we were conspiring against him.
-Christ, if he could see us now—you with the special forces, and me with my own empire.”
+“Makes you think.
+Remember how Barry used to bitch about us talking to each other?
+Said we were conspiring against him.
+Christ, if he could see us now—you running ops, and me with my own empire.”